-Directory services allow the ASE ODBC Driver to get connection and other information from a central LDAP server; then, it uses this information to connect to an ASE server.
+Directory services allow the Adaptive Server ODBC Driver to get connection and other information from a central LDAP server; then, it uses this information to connect to an Adaptive Server.
 It uses a property called Directory Service URL (DSURL), that indicates which LDAP server to use.